2forWeb/simple-build/README.md

 # simple-build

-SImple build system taking on ESBuild and standarizing a few things
+Simple build system taking on ESBuild and standardizing a few things.